jansvabik/envoy-proxy/README.md

 # envoy-proxy
 Repository with testing services in different languages (Go, JavaScript) to test the Envoy proxy technology.
-Envoy configuration files ares included.
+Envoy configuration files are included.